Will Litecoin Go Up?

-Adding a Litecoin exchange was a spark that sent LTC prices skyrocketing.
-As soon as investors could buy Litecoin without the hassle of going through Bitcoin, its price skyrocketed 855%.
+LTC entered a boom period, in part because it gained listing on Coinbase, the most popular crypto trading platform in the U.S. As soon as investors could buy Litecoin without the hassle of going through Bitcoin, its price skyrocketed 855%.

 Some people claim that the relationship between Litecoin and Bitcoin is akin to silver and gold, respectively.
 So Bitcoin is gold, the reserve asset to money, whereas Litecoin is silver, the industrial metal with real-world applications.

 Maybe we should add context for investors who are less familiar with cryptocurrencies.
 Here’s a quick primer on blockchain, Bitcoin, and Litecoin.